Grayscale image of a robotic arm in a clean, modern environment.

 • Present key medical evidence: It should highlight vital evidence from imaging, diagnostic reports, physician notes, and functional limitations.

-• Remove redundancy: Eliminating duplicate records and irrelevant details clears the clutter and makes the document precise and accurate, tight-packed with facts.
+• Remove redundancy: Eliminating duplicate records and irrelevant details clears up the clutter and makes the document precise and accurate, tight packed with facts.

 • Fact-oriented: Summary should present an objective presentation of medical facts from records and not the opinions of the reviewer.